americanexplorer13/vk_parser/README.md

 and execute the program,

-Appear first message, input the code from 2factor auth (If you have it).
+Appearing first message, input the code from 2factor auth (If you have it).
-Appear second message, input friend id which we will parse.
+Appearing second message, input friend id which we will parse.

 The result of the work will be save in CSV format file.